 - Public Lands Awareness

 - Leave-No-Trace ways of visiting and enjoying the canyons

 - 1 year-round full time Executive Director

-- 1 year-round full time Program Director
+- 1 year-round full time Trails Director

 - 1 year-round full time Community Engagement Coordinator

 - 5 summer Trail Crew members – staff

 - Approximately 100 long-term-commitment volunteer naturalist guides (guide weekly through the season or year-round)

 2-3 interns per year + 500 short-term volunteers